AdaRoseCannon/webvr/index.md

 It is an unreal experience, a good VR experience can transport you entirely, giving a feeling known as immersion.

+I have always dreamed of a unified VR world full of experiences we can just step into.

 ** In this talk I aim to inspire you to produce VR content **

 for the Web